The Mushoku Tensei: Jobless Reincarnation Season 2 release date is on July 2, 2023, the Summer 2023 anime season.

 Unless Mushoku Tensei: Jobless Reincarnation Season 2 was planned out in advance, which would be highly unusual in addition to a second cour, the wait time needed to be years.

 Therefore, in the best-case scenario where pre-production began in 2021, the Mushoku Tensei Season 2 release date will be in 2023 at the earliest.
-But if actual pre-production didn’t begin until 2022 then a longer wait seems much more likely.
+And since that time frame was confirmed in July 2022 that means pre-production began fairly early.

 Mushoku Tensei producer Nobuhiro Osawa reveals how the anime made a studio in an interview